 Back to the top of the page.

 Omega W.W.W. wristwatch ref.
 CK 2444

-Beginning in 1945 Omega supplied wristwatches to the British military under the "Watch Wristlet Waterproof" (W.W.W.) military specification, which replaced the Army Trade Pattern (ATP) specification wristwatch used in WW2.
+Beginning in 1945 Omega supplied wristwatches to the British military under the War Office Specification No. R.S./Prov/4373A "Watches, Wristlet, Waterproof" (W.W.W.), which replaced the Army Trade Pattern (ATP) specification wristwatch.
 The picture shows one of these watches on one of my leather NATO G10 straps, which I think looks more "period" than the nylon straps these watches are usually fitted with.

 The original version of the W.W.W. specification did not require shock protection for the balance and none of the wristwatches supplied under it had shock protection.
 A provision requiring shock protection appears to have been introduced as part of the amendment to the W.W.W. specification in 1947.

 Charles Tissot & Son, Le Locle, Geneve, La Chaux de Fonds, was founded in 1853 as Charles F. Tissotby by Charles Félicien Tissot-Daguette with his son Charles Emile Tissot-Daguette.
 They developed a strong market in Russia but this was lost due to the Russian revolution in 1917.
 Tissot claim to have produced their first wristwatch in 1900 but I am not convinced about this.
 There were close family connections between Tissot and Omega.

 After the New York stock market crash of 1929 and the subsequent worldwide financial crisis, the market for watches collapsed.
 In 1930 Paul Tissot-Daguette was Managing Director of Omega.
 Under his leadership Tissot and Omega formed a joint marketing organisation, Société Suisse pour l'Industrie Horlogére (SSIH) so that between them they could produce a complete range of watches whilst maintaining separate companies.